VandanKholia/competitive-programming-dashboard/README.md

-# OnePlace - Competitive Programming Dashboard
+# CodeProfile - Competitive Programming Dashboard

 A full-stack dashboard to track competitive programming profiles (Codeforces, CodeChef, LeetCode).
 This repository contains a Node.js/Express backend that scrapes or queries platform data and a React + Vite frontend.